jo-makar/esp8266-toolbox/README.md

 /uptime | System uptime
 /version | Application version
 /wifi/setup | WiFi SSID/password setup

+# OTA updates
+An unencoded binary is uploaded by HTTP POST to /fota/push.
+The binary gets written to the unused partition in flash while its hash (SHA256) is calculated.
+When done it is read from flash and its hash is recalculated to verify the write integrity.

+The binary's hash is encrypted with a private RSA key and included in the URL to serve as a signature.
+If the signature does not verify with the embedded public key the firmware is rejected.

+If successful a HTTP 202 Accepted response is returned and the system is rebooted into the new application otherwise a 400 Bad Request is returned.

+Run `make ota` to flash the binary using the procedure described.

+The big integer implementation only supports unsigned operations but it sufficient for RSA encryption and decryption, namely the x = (a**b) % c operation.

 # License
 This software is freely available for non-commerical use, commerical use requires